-The compensation committee believes the compensation practices of our 2022 peer group provided us with appropriate compensation data for evaluating the compensation of our named executive officers.
-Notwithstanding any potential similarities we may have with our 2022 peer group, due to the nature of our business, we compete for executive talent with many public companies that are larger and more established than we are or that possess greater resources than we do, and with smaller private companies that may be able to offer greater equity compensation potential, as well as with prestigious academic and non-profit institutions.
-The compensation committee and our board of directors generally target both cash and equity incentive compensation for our executive officers at approximately the 50th percentile of our peer group.
-They also consider other criteria, including market factors, the experience level of the executive and the executive's performance against established corporate and individual objectives, in determining variations to this general target range.
+The compensation committee believes the compensation practices of our 2023 peer group provided us with appropriate compensation data for evaluating the compensation of our named executive officers.
+Notwithstanding any potential similarities we may have with our 2023 peer group, due to the nature of our business, we compete for executive talent with many public companies that are larger and more established than we are or that possess greater resources than we do, and with smaller private companies that may be able to offer greater equity compensation potential, as well as with prestigious academic and non-profit institutions.
+The compensation committee and our board of directors generally target compensation for our executive officers at approximately the 50th percentile of our peer group and consider other criteria, including market factors, the experience level of the executive and the executive's performance against established corporate and individual objectives, in determining variations to this general target range.

-For purposes of compensation for fiscal year 2023, the compensation committee, with the advice of Radford, examined our 2022 peer group in light of our continued growth throughout 2022, which we anticipate to continue in 2023.
-With reference to number of employees, development stage, market capitalization and other key business metrics, as well as whether the companies in our 2022 peer group experienced reduced growth or change in market capitalization, the compensation committee approved the following 24 companies as our 2023 peer group:
+For purposes of compensation for fiscal year 2024, the compensation committee, with the advice of Aon, examined our 2023 peer group in light of macro changes across the biopharmaceutical and biotechnology industries.
+With reference to number of employees, development stage, market capitalization and other key business metrics, as well as whether the companies in our 2023 peer group experienced reduced growth or change in market capitalization, the compensation committee approved the following 24 companies as our 2024 peer group:

-Alector, Inc. Deciphera Pharmaceuticals, Inc. NGM Biopharmaceuticals, Inc. Allogene Therapeutics, Inc. Denali Therapeutics, Inc. Reata Pharmaceuticals, Inc. Arcus Biosciences, Inc. Editas Medicine, Inc. Revolution Medicines, Inc. Arvinas, Inc. IGM Biosciences, Inc. Schrödinger, Inc. Beam Therapeutics Inc. Intellia Therapeutics, Inc. SpringWorks Therapeutics, Inc. Blueprint Medicines Corporation Iovance Biotherapeutics, Inc. Turning Point Therapeutics, Inc. BridgeBio Pharma, Inc. Kymera Therapeutics, Inc. Vir Biotechnology, Inc. CRISPR Therapeutics AG Mirati Therapeutics, Inc. Zentalis Pharmaceuticals, Inc.
+Alector, Inc. Deciphera Pharmaceuticals, Inc. Reata Pharmaceuticals, Inc. Allogene Therapeutics, Inc. Denali Therapeutics, Inc. Recursion Pharmaceuticals, Inc. Arcus Biosciences, Inc. Editas Medicine, Inc. Revolution Medicines, Inc. Arvinas, Inc. IGM Biosciences, Inc. Sana Biotechnology, Inc. Beam Therapeutics Inc. Intellia Therapeutics, Inc. Schrödinger, Inc. Blueprint Medicines Corporation Iovance Biotherapeutics, Inc. SpringWorks Therapeutics, Inc. BridgeBio Pharma, Inc. Kymera Therapeutics, Inc. Vir Biotechnology, Inc. CRISPR Therapeutics AG Mirati Therapeutics, Inc. Zentalis Pharmaceuticals, Inc.

-^{} Addition from our 2022 peer group to our 2023 peer group
+^{} Addition from our 2023 peer group to our 2024 peer group